Identify your skills and employment goals:

 - Print off copies of all of your employment documents from your electronic Official Personnel Folder (eOPF) on HR Online before you leave your position, if working at an embassy or consulate.

-- EFMs not employed directly by the Mission, should ensure that they obtain copies of relevant documents related to their positon.
+- EFMs not employed directly by the Mission, should ensure that they obtain copies of relevant documents related to their position.
 Some examples are: performance reviews, employment contract, references, and the equivalent of an SF-50 showing length of employment.
 These documents will be helpful when applying for another position and may be difficult to obtain after departing post.

 - Consider using social media such as LinkedIn to expand your network and job opportunities.